knarbmakes/ifworldscollide/README.md

 2. **ACTIVATION POINTS GAINED** Each player earns 2 activation points by default, and additional points based on their current leader(s) leadership score.
 Multiple leaders can be used by a single player, in which case, the points are added cumulatively.
   * Activation points not used in a round are carried over to future rounds.
-  * After gaining activation points at the start of the round, the player with the highest value of accumulated points goes first.
+  * After gaining activation points at the start of the round, the player with the LOWEST value of accumulated points goes first.
 Resolve ties with a dice roll.
   * Each unit activation uses up ONE activation point.
-In addition, activation points may be used to re-roll knack checks at any time.
+In addition, activation points may be used to re-roll failed knack checks.
+Each re-roll uses up ONE activation point.

 3. **ALTERNATE ACTIVATIONS** Players alternate unit activations until they either run out of units, run out of activations, or decide to stop and save their points for later rounds.